 An important strategy of the Comprehensive Multi Agency Juvenile Justice Plan (CMJJP) is to involve and engage as many agencies as possible in order to increase the accountability and flexibility of the plan.
 Increasing the number of participating agencies will provide more opportunities to collaborate to solve current issues that face the at-risk and juvenile offender populations in Lake County.
-The Lake County Probation Department and Child Welfare Services hold periodic stakeholder meetings to engage and provide information to stakeholders.
-The Lake County Probation Department also sends out a quarterly newsletter with information about their progress and success with the juvenile probation population.
-Additionally, the Lake County Probation Departments website provides relevant information about the Juvenile Division.
+The LCPD and Child Welfare Services hold periodic stakeholder meetings to engage and provide information to stakeholders.
+The LCPD also sends out a quarterly newsletter with information about their progress and success with the juvenile probation population.
+Additionally, the LCPD's website provides relevant information about the Juvenile Division.